What is the Treatment of Lichen Planus?

 The treatment for lichen planus is aimed at fooling the immune system so that it doesn’t attack the skin.
-Although some medications, especially oral cortisone or prednisone, depress the immune system a great deal and induce healing for the skin, this degree of immunosuppression is dangerous when used for a long time.
-It leaves a patient susceptible to uncontrolled infections.
+Although some medications, especially oral cortisone, or prednisone, depress the immune system a great deal and induce healing for the skin, this degree of immune suppression is dangerous when used for a long time, and leaves a patient susceptible to uncontrolled infections.
 Therefore, prednisone is used only briefly to help heal skin, and only if absolutely necessary.
-Then, we try to control lichen planus with topical cortisone creams or ointments, or other medications that do not suppress the immune system.
+Then, we try to control lichen planus with topical cortisone creams or ointments, or other medications that do not suppress the immune system to a dangerous degree.

 Before the skin heals, minor infections of the areas involved with lichen planus sometimes occur.
-For this reason, the patient will be given medication to prevent this, or will be advised to call for worsening symptoms.
+For this reason, some patients are given medication to prevent this, or are advised to call for worsening symptoms.

 For patients who do not respond well to topical cortisones applied to the area, there are other treatments that can be used.
 This includes topical or oral cyclosporine, and other medications that partially suppress the immune system.